Skip to main content

 Permissions

-1. Go to Beyond Compute Service > Virtual Machine in the KakaoCloud Console.
+1. Go to the KakaoCloud Console > Beyond Compute Service > Virtual Machine menu.

-2. In the Instance menu, select the [More] icon > Associate public IP of the instance.
+2. In the Instance menu, click the [More] icon > Associate public IP.

 Disassociate public IP